JosueHernandez0000/Multiple-XRD-plotter/README.md

 ---
 ## 2. Functionality
-1. **Plots multiple XRD data in the same plot**: Plots experimental data, must be in .xy format.
+1. **Plots multiple XRD data in the same plot**: Plots experimental data, all files must be in .xy format and stored in the same folder `xy_data`.

 ## 3. Main Outputs